Toric reduction of singularities for Newton nondegenerate $p$-forms: Newton nondegeneracy condition

 where

 We then define the \emph{support} $\supp \eta$ of $\eta$:

 \cref{Newtonpolyhedron} and \cref{nnd} below draw both from \cite{brunella1990topological} and \cite{esterov2005indices}.

-\begin{defn} Let $A\subset \rrr_{\ge 0}^n$ The \emph{Newton polyhedron} of $A$, denoted by $\Gamma = \Gamma(A)$ is the convex envelope of
+\begin{defn} Let $B\subset \rrr_{\ge 0}^n$.
+The \emph{Newton polyhedron} of $B$, denoted by $\Gamma = \Gamma(B)$ is the convex envelope of

 Its boundary is called the \emph{Newton boundary}.
 The dimension $1$ faces of $\Gamma$ are called \emph{edges} and the codimension $1$ one are \emph{facets}.
-The Newton polyhedron of $\eta$ is, by definition, the Newton polyhedron of its support. \end{defn}
+The Newton polyhedron of $\eta$ is, by definition, the Newton polyhedron of its support and denoted by $\Gamma(\eta)$. \end{defn}

 \begin{ex} If $p=1$ and $n=2$, we denote by $X=(x,y)$ the standard coordinates on $\ccc^2$.
 Consider the $1$-form defined by $\eta(x,y) = (2x^2+xy)dx+(x^2+y^2+x)dy$.
 We express it logarithmically as in \cref{powseries}: